Space Marine - Review

 1-2-2016-3-58-27-PM-1038x576.jpg

-The mechanics of Space Marine consist of switching off between long-range and close-range tactics, with an important focus on close-range attacks using a unique mechanic.
+The mechanics of Space Marine consist of switching between long-range and close-range tactics, with an important focus on close-range attacks using a unique mechanic.
 Space Marine is a third-person action game with the camera set over the shoulder most of the time, allowing players to use the targeting reticle to take aim and mow down enemies with a variety of guns that exist within the Warhammer 40,000 universe.
 You start off with a basic bolt-pistol, which does the job well enough taking out most of the Orks with a simple head-shot.
 As you progress, you pick up more and more long-range weapons like sub-machine guns, grenade launchers, shotgun equivalents, and sniper rifles.
 You can even take a turret gun off its stand and use that for a little while as well.

 The game does a decent job of supplying you with a new gun at a steady pace.
-There are enough different weapons for you to find throughout the campaign that they're giving you new stuff to play with all the way up to final act of the game.
-Not all of the guns you pick up are great, but I think that Relic did a decent job at trying to keep variety present throughout campaign, in terms of the weapons anyway.
+There are enough different weapons for you to find throughout the campaign that they're giving you new stuff to play with all the way up to the final act of the game.
+Not all of the guns you pick up are great, but I think that Relic did a decent job at trying to keep variety present throughout the campaign, in terms of the weapons anyway.

 In addition to your long-range weapons, you also have melee capabilities.
-When enemies get in close, you can press a couple different buttons to unleash some basic melee combos on enemies.
-You start out with just a knife, but eventually you get the signature chainsword, a weapon that Gears of War took from the Warhammer 40,000 universe and put it into the front of their guns.
+When enemies get in close, you can press a couple of different buttons to unleash some basic melee combos on enemies.
+You start out with just a knife, but eventually, you get the signature chainsword, a weapon that Gears of War took from the Warhammer 40,000 universe and put into the front of their guns.
 There are a few others to play with along the way that change the combos and execution moves around, but there are not nearly as many melee weapons as guns.

 1-2-2016-4-00-11-PM-1038x576.jpg